DhirajBhakta/reflections/Docker_and_Kubernetes/kubernetes.md

 ### Taints and Tolerations
 **_Prevent pod(s) from being scheduled on a given node_**

+> **Warning**
+> Taints and Toleration DO NOT tell a pod where to go.
+It only tells a pod where NOT TO GO.

 > Think of _Taints_ as _Mosquito repellants_
 > Think of _Tolerations_ as _Houseflies have toleration to mosquito repellants_